bluerange-io/bluerange-setup/README.md

 Required companion files for setting up BlueRange on various platforms.
 Detailed installation instructions can be found [here](https://www.bluerange.io/docs/bluerange-installguide/index.html).

-## Supported platforms
+## Platforms

-BlueRange is available on both Linux and Windows platforms.
-We recommend the use of Linux.

-### Linux

-BlueRange has been verified to work with:
+BlueRange runs dockerized and has been verified to work with:

-- CentOS 7.5
+- CentOS 7 or newer
-- Red Hat Enterprise Linux 7.5
-- SUSE Linux Enterprise Server 12
+- Debian 10 or newer
+- Ubuntu 18.04 or newer

-BlueRange should work on any Linux distribution that supports `systemd` but this has not been verified and is not currently supported.
+BlueRange should work on any Linux distribution that supports `systemd` and `docker` but this has not been verified.
 If you wish to receive support, please ensure that you run BlueRange on a supported platform.

-### Windows

-BlueRange has been verified to work with:

-- Windows Server 2008 R2
-- Windows Server 2012
-- Windows Server 2012 R2
-- Windows Server 2016

-BlueRange should work on any recent version of Windows but this has not been verified and is not currently supported.
-If you wish to receive support, please ensure that you run BlueRange on a supported platform.

-## Supported databases
+## Databases

 BlueRange has been verified to work with: